camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

     <td>false</td>
     <td>
       <p>
         Can be used to explicitly list the paths to resources that are part of this deployment.
-This can be process or case definitions but also additional files like script files.
+These can be process or case definitions but also additional files like script files.
       </p>
       <p>